Last Updated on January 16, 2023 by DMEditor

 Catch my drift?
 Well, it seems international markets isn’t much of a priority for BigCartel right now.
 Because oddly enough, it also doesn’t support multiple languages.

 To make matters worse, you’d have no one to call if you faced any challenge.
-It turns out BigCartel doesn’t offer phone or chat support.
+It turns out BigCartel doesn’t offer phone or chat support (customer support).
 And that’s a real bummer since we’re talking about stores that essentially conduct business 24/7.
-Imagine what even an hour’s delay in technical support could potentially cost you on a busy market day.
+Imagine what even an hour’s delay in technical support or customer service could potentially cost you on a busy market day.

 That said, please note that I’m not necessarily trying to discourage you from adopting BigCartel.
 I’m only laying down the facts here.